-Use this space to provide any further information about your pupil premium strategy.
-For example, about your strategy planning, or other activity that you are implementing to support disadvantaged pupils, that is not dependent on pupil premium or recovery premium funding.
+Use this space to provide any further information about your student premium strategy.
+For example, about your strategy planning, or other activity that you are implementing to support disadvantaged students, that is not dependent on student premium or recovery premium funding.